joanaz/AS-NoteTaker/README.md

 *Note: This is only for the use of the [Magic Mirror Module Note Taker](https://github.com/joanaz/MMM-NoteTaker)*

-- what's my database user i. d.
+- what's my database user ID
-- what's my user i. d.
+- what's my user ID
 - what's my user identifier
 - what's my identifier
-- my user i. d.
+- my user ID
 - my identifier